trnsrt/ts/_posts/2021-02-06-introducing-defi.md

 Let's finish with what we said in previous post: All is possible, thanks to technology but mainly to blockchain and crypto.
 This is coming.
 Sooner than you would imagine...

 ---
-*This piece is first published in [BlockchainIST Center](https://medium.com/blockchainist-center) on Jan 21st, 2021.*
+*This piece is [first published](https://medium.com/bcistcenter/introducing-defi-fc027cf48735) in [BlockchainIST Center](https://medium.com/blockchainist-center) on Feb 6th, 2021.*
 *None of the views expressed in this article should be considered as investment advice*